polybase/polybase-db-docs/docs/contract.md

 ## Create a Contract

-You can create a contract in the [Polybase Explorer](https://explorer.testnet.polybase.xyz) or using the client library.
+You can create a contract using the client library.

 ```ts
 const createResponse = await db.applySchema(`